jemmy512/book-notes/linux/linux-mem.md

 vm.percpu_pagelist_fraction | 0 | This can override the default max fraction of pages that can be allocated to per-cpu page lists (a value of 10 limits to 1/10th of pages) vm.overcommit_memory | 0 | 0 = Use a heuristic to allow reasonable overcommits; 1 = always overcommit; 2 = don’t overcommit
-vm.swappiness | 60 | The degree to favor swapping (paging) for freeing memory over reclaiming it from the page cache vm.vfs_cache_pressure | 100 | The degree to reclaim cached directory and inode objects; lower values retain them more; 0 means never reclaim—can easily lead to out-of-memory conditions kernel.numa_balancing | 1 |  Enables automatic NUMA page balancing kernel.numa_balancing_scan_size_mb  | 256 | How many Mbytes of pages are scanned for each NUMA balancing scan
+vm.swappiness | 60 | The degree to favor swapping (paging) for freeing memory over reclaiming it from the page cache vm.vfs_cache_pressure | 100 | The degree to reclaim cached directory and inode objects; lower values retain them more; 0 means never reclaim-can easily lead to out-of-memory conditions kernel.numa_balancing | 1 |  Enables automatic NUMA page balancing kernel.numa_balancing_scan_size_mb  | 256 | How many Mbytes of pages are scanned for each NUMA balancing scan